Rudin-Shapiro-Like Sequences with Maximum Asymptotic Merit Factor: Acknowledgements

 \section{Acknowledgements}

 This research was done using computing resources provided by the Open Science Grid \cite{Pordes,Sfiligoi}, which is supported by the National Science Foundation award 1148698.
 The authors thank Balamurugan Desinghu and Mats Rynge, who helped them set up the calculations on the Open Science Grid.
+The authors also thank an anonymous reviewer, whose comments helped improve this paper.